 Elizabeth Hutchinson is a member of the faculty of Barnard College since 2001, where she is Associate Professor of American Art History.
 At Barnard and Columbia University she teaches courses that examine American visual culture from the colonial period through the early twentieth century, including courses on the Harlem Renaissance.
 She earned a Bachelors degree from Yale and a doctorate in Art History from Stanford University.

-Cory Labanow has been a member of All Souls for nearly twelve years, and been involved in a variety of activities, most notably with helping to lead the young adult groups for six and a half years, and recently serving as Co-Chair of the Search Committee for the All Souls Associate Minister.
+Cory Labanow has been a member of All Souls since 2006 and been involved in a variety of activities, most notably with helping to lead the young adult groups for six and a half years and serving as Co-Chair of the Search Committee for the All Souls Associate Minister.
 Cory earned a PhD in Theology from the University of Aberdeen and his thesis, Evangelicalism and the Emerging Church was published in 2009.
-He also earned an MBA degree from Columbia Business School, currently works in the field of business intelligence at Goldman Sachs, and is an adjunct professor in the Department of Management at Baruch College.
+He also earned an MBA degree from Columbia Business School, currently works in Enterprise Strategy at Mastercard, and is an adjunct professor at Baruch College and Columbia University.

 David Poppe is the former CEO of the investment management firm Ruane, Cunniff & Goldfarb, LLC.
 From 2006 until his retirement at the end of 2018, he was a co-manager and director of the firm’s flagship, the Sequoia Fund.
 In 2010, the mutual fund ratings service Morningstar named David and his Sequoia co-manager as its domestic equity managers of the year, recognizing the fund’s outstanding long-term performance.
 David is a 1986 BA graduate of Columbia University and also spent a year studying English Literature at Girton College, Cambridge University.
 He was a financial journalist for 12 years, mostly in Florida, before transitioning to a career as a securities analyst.
 He is married to Cherie Henderson and they have a son, Douglas, who completed All Souls’ Coming of Age program in 2014.